localvoid/vdom/README.md

 to render Nodes in two steps, so we can propagate attached calls at the same time as we render subtrees.

+Two-step rendering is also solves problem when you need to stop at any point in `render()` to wait for async operations.
+When we create root-level html node, we can just place it as a placeholder in the DOM and wait for any async operation to finish.

-#### `void mount(Context context)`
+#### `void mount(html.Node node, Context context)`

 Mount root-level node to the existing root-level html node.
 It doesn't mount subtrees, just root-level node.
+It is used in Components as a micro-optimization.

 #### `void render(Context context)`

-Render attributes, styles, classes, children, etc.
+Render attributes, styles, classes, children, etc. "Second step" in ours two-step rendering model.

 #### `void update(Node other, Context context)`

-Update previous tree with the new one.
+Update previous node with the new one.

 ## Usage example